 It's a different animal than other sicknesses.
 You've had colds, the flu, or maybe even bronchitis, but you've always recovered in a week or so.
 But a chronic disease might never go away and it could disrupt your lifestyle.

-The first year of a diagnosis is usually the most challenging.
+The first year of diagnosis is usually the most challenging.
 A myriad of feelings may overwhelm you - how will you manage the symptoms, medications, treatments, and will you be able to afford them?
 The future can look bleak, as a person might paint a very frightening picture of how their disease might play out in the future.
 Will I be able to work?
 Can I still travel and do daily living activities like climbing stairs, reading and driving?

 There are some practical ways to settle us all down in the first year of our diagnosis.

-First of all, as a friend of mine says about the future of a chronic disease: "What we think will happen usually never does."
-Those words offer a lot of comfort.
+First of all, as a friend of mine says about the future of chronic disease: "What we think will happen usually never does."
+Those words offer a lot of comforts.
 We often get worked up thinking that we might not be able to do this or that, or that our illness will only take the worst possible course.
 We do not know what will happen in the years ahead.
 We just need to relax.

 Sometimes talking to a person who has lived with our chronic disease can help.
-We find out how they manage their disease, especially the anxiety.
-When we see a person still employed and living with disease for many, many years, we calm down quite a bit and have hope for a future that is, by all accounts, normal.
+We find out how they manage their disease, especially anxiety.
+When we see a person still employed and living with the disease for many, many years, we calm down quite a bit and have hope for a future that is, by all accounts, normal.

 Another way to deal with a new diagnosis is to learn as much as we can about our disease.
 Information is power.
 With the Internet, a person can find lots of information about their disease.
 The only caveat is that some web pages might not have accurate or "correct information" about the disease.
 Pages like the National Institute of Health (NIH), Mayo Clinic Page, Johns Hopkins page or pages sponsored by the chronic disease are usually reliable places to find out information about their specific disease.